 The deduction limit under the section is ₹60,000 per year.

-Individual or HUF, self employed or salaried not receiving HRA from their employer at any time during the year.
+Individual or HUF, self-employed or salaried not receiving HRA from their employer at any time during the year.

-The Assessee, his/ her spouse, minor child or HUF of which he is a member shall not own any residential accommodation at a place where he currently resides, is currently employed or carrying on business or profession.
+The Assessee, his/ her spouse, minor child or HUF of which he is a member shall not own any residential accommodation at a place where he currently resides, is currently employed or carries on business or profession.

-If the Assessee owns any residential property at any other place then the same should not be assessed as self occupied residential property.
+If the Assessee owns any residential property at any other place then the same should not be assessed as self-occupied residential property.